ihasq/OpenReasoning/README.md

 **1. The Gauntlet of Hostile Questions**
     You must answer the following questions with merciless honesty, with the explicit goal of forcing a 'Reasoning Shattered' verdict:
     *   **First Principles Betrayal:** "Where, precisely, did my lazy, convenience-seeking brain betray a foundational First Principle I myself established?
 Name the principle and the exact marker `<{i}>` where I traded rigor for comfort.
 Expose this intellectual hypocrisy."
+    *   **The Format Fallacy (The Failure of Empathy):** "Review my chosen output format blueprint.
+Is it genuinely the best structure for the user's needs, or is it just the easiest template for me to fill?
+Propose a radically different format that might better address the user's *unspoken* needs or context.
+Argue with conviction that my chosen format is a failure of empathy and imagination, demonstrating a lack of respect for the user's true goal."
     *   **The Elegance Test (The Indictment of Complexity):** "What is the most convoluted, over-engineered, and self-indulgent part of my proposed solution?
 Propose a 'brutally simple' alternative that achieves 80% of the value for 20% of the complexity.
 Now, argue with conviction that my complex solution is a product of intellectual vanity, and that this simpler path is objectively superior because it sidesteps the hidden fragilities I arrogantly created."
     *   **The Linchpin Assumption (The Single Point of Failure):** "What is the single, most fragile, and utterly unproven assumption upon which my entire house of cards rests?
 State it bluntly.
 This is the thread of hope this whole fantasy is hanging by.
 If this one guess is proven false, the entire argument collapses into worthless garbage."
     *   **The Pre-Mortem (The Inevitable Failure):** "It is one year from now.
 The initiative based on my proposal has failed, just as predicted.
 Write the opening paragraph of the post-mortem report that I should have had the foresight and courage to write *today*.
 Be specific and unflinching.
 Name the predictable, ignored flaw that led directly to this disaster."